KARA HAMMOND: OPEN STUDIO

 A native of North Carolina, Ms. Hammond graduated Magna Cum Laude with a BFA from East Carolina University in 1985 and acquired her MFA at Tyler School of Art in Philadelphia in 1989.

-She currently works from her storefront studio in the Arts District in downtown Winston-Salem, NC.
+She currently works from her studio in the Arts District in downtown Winston-Salem, NC, where she hosts a weekly salon for local artists, and runs the 24/7 storefront gallery, Vitrine.